Numerical methods for the stochastic differential equations

 Reviewers of one of our most recent papers have asked some very interesting questions.
 One of them was about the numerical methods we use to solve the stochastic differential equations.
 The question was to be expected as, while we provide the final difference equations, we do not discuss how they were obtained.
 Thus here we will briefly review the most basic principles of the numerical solution of the stochastic differential equations.

-Let us recall that in general case stochastic differential equation looks like:
+Let us recall that in general case stochastic differential equation (in Ito sense) has the following form:

 Euler method for the differential equations

 Before tackling stochastic differential equation let us recall how one can numerically solve first order ordinary differential equations.
 The most intuitive and simple method is known as Euler method or first order numerical discretization method.
-In our case, while neglecting diffusion term, we obtain:
+Sometimes it is also used for solving stochastic differential equations, simply by assuming the diffusion term is small (random force is weak) in comparison to the drift term (deterministic force).
+If so, we can write:

 To understand what have we done here recall the definition of derivative:

-It should be evident that if the diffusion function is constant, namely if the correct answer linear, then Euler method is precise.
-While if the diffusion function does vary, namely if the correct answer is non-linear, then the differences between the numerical solution and correct answer will be noticeable.
-The deviation will depend on the size of the time step - if it is small, the deviation will also tend to be smaller.
+It should be evident that if the drift function is constant, namely if the correct answer is linear function of time, then Euler method is precise.
+While if the drift function does vary with x, if the correct answer is something more complicated than linear function, then the differences between the numerical solution and correct answer will be noticeable.
+The deviation will depend on the size of the time step - if it is small, the deviations will also tend to be smaller.

 In Fig. 1 the differences between the numerical and correct answer are easily noticeable.
-In order to improve numerical results one can decrease the time step (which was selected to be large on purpose) or use another, more precise, numerical method.
+In order to improve numerical results one can decrease the time step (which was selected to be overly large on purpose) or use another, more precise, numerical method.
 One of the possible choices, in order to retain speed of the numerical evaluation, would be midpoint method, which is an improved version of the first order Euler method considered in this text.
-In order to further improve the precision one should become interested in higher order methods - ex.
-Runge-Kutta 4-th order method.
-Another interesting idea might be implementation of variable time steps (see further).
+In order to further improve the precision one should become interested in higher order methods, e.g., Runge-Kutta 4-th order method.
+Another interesting idea might be implementation of variable time steps (see below).

-Let us now apply the ideas above towards stochastic differential equations!
+Let us now apply the ideas above towards stochastic differential equations (in Ito sense)!
 First let us substitute the differentiation with the changes of variables during some time window.
 By doing so we obtain the following difference equation:

-Here we purely intuitively arrive at numerical method which is known as Euler-Maruyama method.
-For more details on this method and its alternatives see reference [1].
+Here, we have purely intuitively arrived at numerical method which is known as Euler-Maruyama method.
+For more details on this method and its alternatives see [1].

 Solving non-linear stochastic differential equations using variable time step